 If you say one thing on Monday, but then on Friday you don’t care, or you have one rule for Sarah, but another rule for Marco, what message are you sending to your people?

 A confusing one, I’ll bet.
 And one that tells your people that accountability doesn’t really matter.

 5. You Can’t Hold Your Team Accountable Because You Aren’t Aligned

 It’s all very well wanting to improve accountability in your team, but only if there is buy-in for your approach.
 When you are trying to hold people accountable, you need to have your important stakeholders aligned with what you’re trying to do.

 Nothing destroys accountability faster than when people don’t agree on who is accountable for what.

 Toni is trying to get her team to care more about hitting deadlines.
 She wants her team to run effectively, so that missing deadlines is the exception, rather than acceptable behaviour.

 Sometimes Toni’s team works with Krishna’s team to get things delivered.
 Unfortunately, Krishna doesn’t run a tight ship and he doesn’t really worry about deadlines too much.

 “It’s done when it’s done”, he says.

-The problem in this situation is that Toni’s team will see the accepted behaviour on Bob’s team, which will put the seed of doubt in their minds.
+The problem in this situation is that Toni’s team will see how Krishna’s team operates, which will put the seed of doubt in their minds.
 Do deadlines *really* matter?
 Is it that important?
-Bob doesn’t seem to think so.
-If Bob happens to be quite influential, this could really undermine Toni’s proposed approach.
+Is Toni just going overboard with this?